sawa-zen/utsuroi/README.md

 # Utsuroi

-This is a plug-in for easy switching animation of 3D models of Three.js.
+This is a plug-in for easy switching animation of blender models in Three.js.

 ### Setup